onsclom/fencing-game/README.md

-# footsiesGame
+# Fencing game

-Basic fighting game meant to be played by two people on one computer.
+A browser game made using the library p5.js.